H.R. 3164: Ensuring Community Access to Pharmacist Services Act

 Who is affected by H.R.
 3164?

-They may see some routine respiratory testing and treatment shift to pharmacies, while still remaining involved where state law requires supervision or collaboration.
+Some routine respiratory testing and treatment may shift to pharmacies; physicians stay involved where state law requires supervision or collaboration.

 Pharmacies and pharmacy chains

-They would need billing systems, compliance processes, and staffing models to provide and document these services for Medicare patients.
+They would need Medicare billing, documentation, and compliance systems to provide and claim these services for Medicare patients.

 State regulators